 a deep breath and stay compassionate, the tears won't be far behind.
 Just communicate safety and love: "I'm sorry this is so hard...I'm right here...You're safe."

 that they hated the parent.
-If your child tries to distract herself (asks to nurse, or find Daddy, or watch TV) just say "We can do that soon, but not right now.
-Right now, we will sit here for a few minutes...I'm sorry it's hard...
+If your child tries to distract herself (asks to nurse, or find Daddy, or watch TV) just say "We can do that soon, but first we will sit here for a few minutes...I'm sorry it's hard...
 It will feel better soon, I promise.
 You're safe...
 I'm here."

 8. Reconnect.
 After kids have a meltdown, they're ready to reconnect with you.
 Don't insist they talk about their emotions.
 They

 probably don't know why they were so upset, and feeling analyzed will make them feel less safe about trusting you with their inner lives.
 Just scoop

 him up, hug him, tell him he did some hard work, and reassure him that everyone needs to cry sometimes and that you love him no matter what.

-Should you always set limits when kids giving you a hard time?
-No. First be sure that what you're asking is age-appropriate.
-You can't ask a two year old to sit quietly in a restaurant in the name of setting limits; it's better just to remove her.
-Second, be sure you're not creating the situation with your own impatience.
+Should you always set limits when kids give you a hard time?
+No.

+- Be sure that what you're asking is age-appropriate.
+You can't ask a two year old to sit quietly in a restaurant in the name of setting limits; it's

+- Be sure you're not creating the situation with your own impatience.
 Kids are acutely sensitive to disconnections from us and always respond by acting

-hug is the first thing to try to restore everyone's sanity.
-Third, offer help.
-Sometimes your child can pull himself together if you just offer
+- Offer help.
+Sometimes your child can pull himself together if you just offer assistance with whatever's frustrating him.

-But if he seems hellbent on trouble, he's asking for your help.
+But if you've done all that and your child still seems hellbent on trouble, he's asking for your help.
 Give him the heaven of your loving attention, and

 you'll get your little angel back.